 - Take reasonable measures to reverse any ECA that may have occurred.

 - The HCA Approval Committee has final authority and responsibility for determining that NMC Health has made reasonable efforts to determine eligibility and may take ECA.

 Any deductible and coinsurance amount claimed as a Medicare Bad Debt is to be excluded from the reporting of charity care.

 Patients who choose to have elective services that are not covered by health insurance, or are not approved by health insurance, may be required to pay 50% of the expected charges prior to receiving the services.

 Existing outstanding balances may be taken under consideration in estimating the amount to be prepaid.

-Eligibility for the Healthcare Assistance Program may not be approved for elective services.
+Eligibility for the HCA program may not be approved for elective services.

 The following resources may be used to determine if a service is medically necessary or elective:

-- Medicare, Medicaid, Blue Cross Blue Shield and other third party criteria for coverage
+- Medicare, Medicaid, Blue Cross Blue Shield, and other 3rd party criteria for coverage.

 All uninsured patients are eligible to apply for the HCA Program and payment plans with The Midland Group.